BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 #### **instance**

 You can add lines to an existing line whenever you want.
 All you need to is to specify the `instance` option and set a `GreasedLineMesh` instance to it.
 Everytime you add a new line all the data needed to render the line will be recalculted and the buffers will be updated.
-If you are adding many lines to an instance, use the `lazy` option.
+If you are adding many lines to an instance, use the `lazy` option. *Lines added to an instance are joined with existing mesh*.
 See the examples for code.

+#### **updatable**

+If you want to update your line after it was created set this option to `true`.
+This applies to `setOffsets`, `setSegmentWidths` and `setColorPointers`.

+#### **uvs**

+You can set your custom UVs when creating the line.

 #### **lazy**

 You can disable recalculating line data and updating the buffers when adding a new line to a line instance by setting this option to true.
 This option is always used with the `instance` option specified.
 If you're done with adding new lines you just need to call `line.updateLazy()` to recalculate the data and update the buffers.
 See the examples for code.

-#### **updatable**

-If you want to update your line after it was created set this option to `true`.

 ### GreasedLineMaterialBuilderOptions